Breastfeeding provides health benefits and advantages for both the breastfeeding mom and the baby.

 Freshly pumped milk can safely stay at room temperature for 4-8 hours.
 If the milk has been chilled in the fridge or freezer, do not leave it out for more than 1 hour.
 It can be stored in the refrigerator for 3-5 days.
 Most milk will only last 72 hours in a refrigerator that is opened and closed frequently.
 Smell the milk before offering, since spoiled breast milk will smell like sour cow’s milk and should be discarded.
 Breast milk can be stored in the freezer for 3-6 months, depending on your freezer.

 My Brest Friend has fans in over 30 countries where it is sold, as well as in hundreds of NIC Units and birthing hospitals where it is used.
-It is the #1 choice of lactation consultants, and consistently earns raves among nursing mothers, many of whom say My Brest Friend has helped them achieve longer holding and feeding cycles with their babies.
+It is the #1 choice of lactation consultants, and consistently earns raves among breastfeeding mothers, many of whom say My Brest Friend has helped them achieve longer holding and feeding cycles with their babies.
 The stylish new prints and fabrics have also made My Brest Friend the perfect item to register for or give as a gift.

 Resource from the Office of the Surgeon General